emilyforst/emilyforst.github.io/about.md

 permalink: /about/
 ---

-Emily is a software engineer and musician based in Scotland.
+Emily is a software engineer and musician.